Utility Billing and Community Services

 If your sanitation service is discontinued, your waste receptacle will be picked up immediately and a $25 redelivery fee will be assessed.
 If service has been discontinued more than once in a 6 month period, an additional deposit of $50 in addition to the redelivery fee will be required before your service is restored.

-Returned Checks:A charge of $35 (or 15%) will be added to a returned check.
+Returned Checks:A charge of $30 or 5% (whichever is greater) will be added to a returned check.
 Any customer with a returned check will be required to make all future payments in the form of cash, money order, or cashier's check.

 If bills are paid through online banking bill pay service, it is the customer's responsibility to ensure the City receives payment by the 15th to avoid a late fee and by the 20th to avoid possible disconnection.
 Banks will normally mail a check to the City, so please allow 5 business days for the payment to arrive.
 Payments received in the mail the morning of the 16th or in the courtesy drop box will be posted before late fees are assessed.